nils-n/keep-walking/README.md

     - Michał Macura (Soft Kraft) : [Django Best Practices — Refactoring Django Fat Models](https://www.softkraft.co/django-best-practises/)
     - Matt Freire, [Learn the basics of Django's Model Managers and Querysets - YouTube](https://www.youtube.com/watch?v=rjUmA_pkGtw)
     - Tarun Garg [Design Django models such that your future self will thank you - YouTube](https://www.youtube.com/watch?v=dXCh8m4P5Tc)
-- Tutorial about using HTMX library for dynamic POST requests :
+- Tutorial about various aspects using HTMX library for dynamic POST requests :
   - Installing HTMX and basic usage [BugBytes - Django and HTMX #1 - Introduction to HTMX and Dynamic AJAX Requests](https://youtu.be/Ula0c_rZ6gk?feature=shared)
   - Updating DB using HTMX  [Django and HTMX #3 - Listing and Creating Items (with no refresh!)](https://youtu.be/H_m1g8XOtHY?feature=shared)
   - Deleting from DB using HTMX [Django and HTMX #4 - Deleting Items (with no refresh!)](https://youtu.be/qk1gVbnaOAc?feature=shared)
+  - Django messages with HTMX swap [HTMX, AlpineJS and Django Messages - Adding Toast / Alert messages in HTMX Responses](https://youtu.be/T7TgfRiRb10?feature=shared)
 - How to use Django's signals to automatically create a User Profile at signup:  [Automatically Create User Profiles - Django Wednesdays Twitter #3](https://youtu.be/H8MmNqDyra8?feature=shared)
 - Thanks to my mentor Ronan (Code Institute) for his advices and clear feedback